Translational Data Analytics

 Prediction of Chemical Properties

 - Curated multispecies acute toxicity data, primarily focusing on the various endpoints, such as lethal dose 50, lethal dose low and toxic dose low.
 The data were obtained from ChemIDPlus.
-NCATS developed multitask prediction models using random forests, deep neural networks and graph-based neural networks
+We developed multitask prediction models using random forests, deep neural networks and graph-based neural networks

 Extracting Knowledge From Data in Rare Diseases